 New Milford:

-So once again, a Sandy Hook denier not only fails miserably in challenging my work, but makes another demonstrably false claim in the process.
-Will they ever learn?
+Once again, a Sandy Hook denier not only fails miserably in challenging my work but also manages to make another demonstrably false claim in the process.

 Additional reading: “When The Internet Archive Forgets”